ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Client-RS Communication # {#c-rs-comm}

-This section describes the exchanges between C and RS, which comprise the token uploading to RS, and the execution of the EDHOC protocol.
-Note that AS may have uploaded the access token directly to RS (see {{as-c}}).
+This section describes the exchange between C and RS, including the token uploading to RS, and the execution of the EDHOC protocol.
+The alternative workflow where AS uploads the access token directly to RS is described in {{I-D.ietf-ace-workflow-and-params}}.

-In order to upload the access token to RS, C can send a POST request to the /authz-info endpoint at RS.
-This is detailed in {{c-rs}} and {{rs-c}}, and shown by the example in {{example-without-optimization}}.
+The case where C sends a POST request to the /authz-info endpoint at RS is detailed in {{c-rs}} and {{rs-c}}, and shown by the example in {{example-without-optimization}}.

-Alternatively, C can upload the access token while executing the EDHOC protocol, by transporting the access token in an EAD field of an EDHOC message sent to RS.
-This is further discussed in {{AT-in-EAD}} and {{edhoc-exec}}, and shown by the example in {{example-with-optimization}}.
+The case where C uploads the access token in an EAD field of an EDHOC message while executing the EDHOC protocol with RS is discussed in {{AT-in-EAD}} and {{edhoc-exec}}, and shown by the example in {{example-with-optimization}}.

 In either case, C and RS run the EDHOC protocol by exchanging POST requests and related responses to a dedicated EDHOC resource at RS (see {{edhoc-exec}}).
 Once completed the EDHOC session, C and RS have agreed on a common secret key PRK\_out (see {{Section 4.1.3 of RFC9528}}), from which they establish an OSCORE Security Context (see {{edhoc-exec}}).
 After that, C and RS use the established OSCORE Security Context to protect their communications when accessing protected resources at RS, as per the access rights specified in the access token (see {{access-rights-verif}}).